-2.2.1 Image formation
+A. Image formation

 In fluorescence microscopy, specimens are labeled with fluorophores.
 The distribution of fluorescence caused by exciting illumination is then observed and captured by a photosensitive detector (usually a CCD camera or a photomultiplier tube) that measures the intensity of the emitted light and creates a digital image of the sample.
-The objects of interest in our application appear in images as blurred spots, which are relatively small and compact, have no clear borders (which is why we prefer to speak of "detection" rather than "segmentation"), and their intensity is higher than the background.
-The blurring is caused by the diffraction phenomenon and imperfections of the optical system, which for commonly used confocal microscopes limits the resolution to about 200 nm laterally and 600 nm axially [95, 161, 185, 190].
+The objects of interest in our application appear in images as blurred spots, which are relatively small and compact, have no clear borders (which is why we prefer to speak of "detection" rather than "segmentation" in this paper), and their intensity is higher than the background.
+The blurring is caused by the diffraction phenomenon and imperfections of the optical system, which for commonly used confocal microscopes limits the resolution to about 200 nm laterally and 800 nm axially [11], [16], [27], [33].
 This is characterized by the point spread function (PSF) of the system, which is the image of a point source of light.
-In our applications, the theoretical PSF, which can be expressed by the scalar Debye diffraction integral [190], can in practice be approximated by a 2D or 3D Gaussian PSF [161], depending on the dimensionality of the image data.
+In our applications, the theoretical PSF, which can be expressed by the scalar Debye diffraction integral [33], can in practice be very accurately approximated by a 2-D or 3-D Gaussian PSF [27], depending on the dimensionality of the image data.

-Figure 2.1.
-Sample images of microtubules (a,b,d) and peroxisomes (c) labeled with green fluorescent protein (GFP) and imaged using confocal microscopy.
-The images are single frames from 2D time-lapse studies, acquired under different experimental conditions.
-The quality of the images ranges from $SNR \approx 4-6$ (a,c) to $\approx 2-4$ (b,d).
+Fig. 1.
+Sample images of microtubules (a, b, d) and peroxisomes (c) labeled with green fluorescent protein (GFP) and imaged using confocal microscopy.
+The images are single frames from 2-D time-lapse studies, acquired under different experimental conditions.
+The quality of the images ranges from SNR $\approx$ 4-6 (a, c) to $\approx$ 2-4 (b, d).

 Apart from the diffraction-limited spatial resolution, another major source of aberrations introduced in the imaging process is intrinsic photon noise, which results from the random nature of photon emission.
-Photon noise, which is independent of the detector electronics, can be reduced (and, consequently, the SNR increased) only by increasing the light intensity or the exposure time.
-However, increasing the light intensity in order to improve the image quality causes the fluorescent signal to fade permanently due to photon-induced chemical damage and covalent modification,
+Photon noise (Poisson noise), which is independent of the detector electronics (adding Gaussian noise), can be reduced (and, consequently, the SNR increased) only by increasing the light intensity or the exposure time.
+However, increasing the light intensity in order to improve the image quality causes the fluorescent signal to fade permanently due to photon-induced chemical damage and covalent modification, a process called photobleaching [11].
+While this effect can be exploited to study specific dynamical properties of particle distributions [3], [34], it hampers detection and tracking of individual fluorescent particles.
+With a laser as excitation source, photobleaching is observed on the time scale of microseconds to seconds, and should be taken care of especially in time-lapse microscopy.